bitsummation/pickaxe/README.md

 where nodes = 'tr.topic-list-item'
 ```
 #### Run Javascript
 Run Javascript on the downloaded pages.
 Must return a javascript object or array of objects.
-The url variable is given by the framwork and stores the url of the downloaded page.
+The url variable is given by the framework and stores the url of the downloaded page.
 ```sql
 select upc, u
 from download page 'https://www.walmart.com/ip/Cheerios-Family-Size-Gluten-Free-Cereal-21-oz/33886599' with (js) => (